Random Effects in Bayesian Models

 Since in the Bayesian approach we need to be careful about how to specify priors, we generally find it more intuitive to specify correlations and standard deviations separately.
 Specifying full covariance matrices is far more convoluted, error-prone, and non-intuitive.
 However, you can still work with the covariance matrix Ω directly and give it an InverseWishart or Wishart prior.
 Call ?InverseWishart or ?Wishart in the Julia REPL for more information on these prior distributions.

 Now let’s move to the @random block.
 Here we are specifying our ηs as having an MvNormal prior with mean zero.
-The covariance matrix is computed by multiplying every element of the correlation matrix with the product of the corresponding standard deviations: The covariance matrix \(\boldsymbol{\Omega}\) can be decomposed into
+The covariance matrix is computed from the correlation matrix and standard deviations using the Pumas.cor2cov function.
+The covariance matrix \(\boldsymbol{\Omega}\) can be decomposed into:

 \[\boldsymbol{\Omega}[i,j] = \boldsymbol{\omega}[i] \cdot \mathbf{C}[i,j] \cdot \boldsymbol{\omega}[j]\]